AI Trading Platform Update: Building a Bulletproof Evaluation Framework

 1. Walk-Forward Evaluation System

-We built a complete time-series evaluation framework that guarantees no data leakage:
+We built a time-series evaluation system that makes sure training data and testing data never mix:

-The system rolls through time, training only on past data and testing on future data—just like real trading.
+The system moves through time, training only on past data and testing on future data — just like real trading.

 2. Realistic Cost Model